brendansparrow/brendansparrow-com/pages/home.md

   </g>
 </svg>

-## Services
+## Design + Code

 I've worked with over 120 companies&mdash;large and small&mdash;to plan, design, code, test and maintain their online presence.
+I build responsive websites and applications for both desktop and mobile and am confident working across all stages of a product’s lifespan from branding and naming, to content strategy, design and development.
 Recently, I've particularly enjoyed building static websites following lean web design principles and the JAMstack methodology.

 <a href="/projects">View my most recent work</a>